2nd Summit of the Non-Aligned Movement: Universalist and Regionalist approach to membership

-One of the prominent issues resolved at the Cairo conference was the disagreement on membership in the movement where Yugoslavia advocated for universalist approach (in which movement would be open to all the non-aligned countries regardless of geography, notably in Europe and Latin America) while Indonesia at the time advocated for a narrower Afro-Asian regionalism.
-The Indonesian approach, strongly supported by China, wanted to use Non-Alignement as a continuation of the regionalist Bandung Conference.
-At the time, the two approaches both overlapped and competed with Indonesian-Chinese plan to organize the Second Bandung Conference in late 1963 or early 1964 and Indian, Egyptian and Yugoslav plan for the second Non-Aligned conference.
-Indonesia and China strongly criticized the idea of the Non-Aligned conference as counterproductive to Bandung while Prime Minister of Sri Lanka Sirimavo Bandaranaike confronted those criticisms by stressing indivisibility of the World peace.
+One of the prominent issues resolved at the Cairo conference was membership criteria for the movement.
+Yugoslavia advocated for a universalist approach, in which the movement would be open to all the non-aligned countries regardless of geography, notably in Europe and Latin America.
+Indonesia advocated for a narrower Afro-Asian regionalism.
+This approach, strongly supported by China, was intended to present the movement as a continuation of the Bandung Conference.

+At the time, the two approaches competed with an Indonesian-Chinese plan to organize the Second Bandung Conference in late 1963 or early 1964 and an Indian, Egyptian and Yugoslav plan for the second Non-Aligned conference.
+Indonesia and China strongly criticized the idea of the Non-Aligned conference as counterproductive to Bandung, whilst Prime Minister of Sri Lanka Sirimavo Bandaranaike confronted those criticisms by stressing the indivisibility of world peace.
 The situation created parallelism in initiatives with preparatory meeting for the Second Non-Aligned Summit taking place in Colombo and the Second Bandung preparatory meeting taking place with delay in Jakarta.

-The Second Bandung preparatory meeting was ultimatelly supported only by Ghana, Iran, Cambodia, Guinea and Mali in which Cambodia, Guinea and Mali supported both initiatives.
-Participants of the second Bandung preparatory meeting proposed that the second meeting should take place in Africa on 10 March 1965 in a country determined by the Organization of African Unity yet it never took place due to Sino-Soviet split and 1965 Algerian coup d'état.
+The Second Bandung preparatory meeting was ultimately supported by only Ghana, Iran, Cambodia, Guinea and Mali (Cambodia, Guinea and Mali supported both initiatives).
+Participants of the second Bandung preparatory meeting proposed that the second meeting should take place in Africa on 10 March 1965 in a country determined by the Organization of African Unity, but it never took place due to Sino-Soviet split and 1965 Algerian coup d'état.

 Participants

 57 countries participated in the summit, 10 of which had the observer status.
-All 25 countries participating in Belgrade Conference were invited to attend the conference in Cairo as well as all Charter of the Organization of African Unity parties, Arab countries in attendance of the 1964 Arab League Summit as well as Malawi, Laos, Jamaica, Trinidad and Tobago, Argentina, Bolivia, Brazil, Chile, Mexico, Uruguay, Venezuela, Austria, Finland, and Sweden while invitation of Zambia and British Guiana was conditioned on the declaration of independence by October 1964.
-Provisional government of Holden Roberto and other African provisional governments were invited as well.
+All 25 countries participating in the Belgrade Conference were invited to attend the conference in Cairo as well as all Charter of the Organization of African Unity parties, Arab countries in attendance of the 1964 Arab League Summit as well as Malawi, Laos, Jamaica, Trinidad and Tobago, Argentina, Bolivia, Brazil, Chile, Mexico, Uruguay, Venezuela, Austria, Finland, and Sweden.
+The invitations for Zambia and British Guiana were conditioned on their declaration of independence by October 1964.
+The provisional government of Holden Roberto and other African provisional governments were invited as well.
 26 countries were represented by their respective head of state and 10 by head of government.

 Member States

-Following countries participated as a full member states.
+The following countries participated as full member states.